secretstartups/handbook/values/index.html.md

 ## ⏱️ Efficiency
 {:#efficiency .gitlab-purple}

 Working efficiently on the right things enables us to make fast progress, which makes our work more fulfilling.
+Efficiency is a foundation for [results](#results), because it helps us to achieve more.

 ##### Only Healthy Constraints
 {:.no_toc}